codsen/codsen/packages/edit-package-json/README.md

 # edit-package-json

-> Edit package.json without parsing, as string, keep indentation etc intact
+> Edit package.json without parsing, as string, to keep the formatting intact

 [![Repository is on GitLab][gitlab-img]][gitlab-url] [![Coverage][cov-img]][cov-url]